Learning-WoodyJessie/color/README.md

 ## What is this?

-This demo implements a movie discovery app with watchlists, ratings, and AI recommendations—fully integrated into ChatGPT.
+This demo implements a **movie discovery app** with watchlists, ratings, and AI recommendations, **PLUS a color tool** for working with colors, palettes, and conversions—all fully integrated into ChatGPT.

 https://github.com/user-attachments/assets/82e33bd5-8a5e-4f03-b8df-44c352dc1ded